Making Expert Reasoning Learnable with Self-Distillation

 \paragraph{Mixed Policy Rollouts.} However, generating high-quality reasoning traces via direct sampling on LRMs like Qwen3 (think) is challenging due to the reflective nature of these models.
 Specifically, traces generated with access to the expert solution via direct sampling often contain references to this solution despite explicit prompting.
 Additionally, these traces exhibit fewer self-correction steps because the strong guidance of the expert solution allows the generation process to bypass the model's natural verification mechanisms, resulting in less authentic reasoning.

 To mitigate these effects, we propose a mixed policy rollout approach.
-Inspired by speculative decoding~\cite{leviathan2023fast} and interactive imitation~\cite{ross2011reduction}, our approach has the student and the privileged student work in tandem to generate reasoning traces, with the student deferring to the privileged student only when necessary.
-Specifically, the $i$th token of a generation $r$ is formed by first sampling from the student, i.e., $t \sim M_\theta(\cdot|x, r_{<i})$, and verifying it with the privileged student, i.e., confirming $M_\text{PS}(t|r_{<i}) \ge \tau$, for a fixed hyperparameter $0 \le \tau \le 1$.
-If this verification is successful, $r_i := t$, and otherwise, we sample from the privileged student: $r_i \sim M_\text{PS}(\cdot|r_{<i})$.
+Inspired by speculative decoding~\cite{leviathan2023fast} and interactive imitation~\cite{ross2011reduction}, our approach has the student and the teacher work in tandem to generate reasoning traces, with the student deferring to the teacher only when necessary.
+Specifically, the $i$th token of a generation $r$ is formed by first sampling from the student, i.e., $t \sim M_\theta(\cdot|x, r_{<i})$, and verifying it with the teacher, i.e., confirming $M_\text{T}(t|r_{<i}) \ge \tau$, for a fixed hyperparameter $0 \le \tau \le 1$.
+If this verification is successful, $r_i := t$, and otherwise, we sample from the teacher: $r_i \sim M_\text{T}(\cdot|r_{<i})$.

-Unlike work on improving traditional distillation~\cite{xu2024speculative}, which jointly generates with the student and a larger teacher model to ensure the teacher can provide valuable guidance to the student, mixed policy rollouts aim to ensure the resulting traces preserve the student's natural reasoning flow and authentic artifacts, while utilizing the privileged student mainly to anchor generation to the expert solution.
+Unlike work on improving traditional distillation~\cite{xu2024speculative}, which jointly generates with the student and a larger teacher model to ensure the teacher can provide valuable guidance to the student, mixed policy rollouts aim to ensure the resulting traces preserve the student's natural reasoning flow and authentic artifacts, while utilizing the teacher mainly to anchor generation to the expert solution.